 Focus on what is within your control.

 Folks, I woke up this morning, and I was a little bit frustrated because we’re heading into spring, and it’s snowing again.
-And inside I had this frustrated feeling.
+And inside I had this frustrating feeling.
 And then I started to think to myself, you know, this energy that I’m spending on being frustrated is taking away from me.
 It costs me energy to be frustrated.
 And I already have flowers popping up in my flower bed.

 The Weather is Out of Our Control